csi4142-group-23/Phase3/README.md

 iii) Model Evaluation:
 5-fold cross validation on recall, accuracy, precision, and f1 score.
 Our model also performed ~40% better when compared with a dummy classifier.

+iv) Insights and Lessons Learned:
+Discovered that Environment, Date, and Light were the three most important features in determining whether or not an accident occured on wet or dry roads.
+This makes sense as wet accidents can only occur during or after a rain/snow storm.